 This change only applies to people using Nuxeo Studio and Nuxeo Marketplace (called developers from here on).
 It won't have any effect on people working every day in your Nuxeo Server instance, even if this instance is hosted in Nuxeo Cloud.

-When authenticating into Nuxeo Studio or Nuxeo Marketplace, developers will be requested to set up a second authentication factor using their phone starting from March 31.
+When authenticating into Nuxeo Studio or Nuxeo Marketplace, developers are requested to set up a second authentication factor using their phone.

-Starting from April 14, the second factor will be requested if it was not saved yet, then will be asked once a week during authentication.
+The second factor setup is requested if it is not done yet, then it is asked once a week during authentication.